JanCoe/dotfiles/auto/fedora-i3/README.md

 chmod +x ~/.dotfiles/auto/fedora-i3/switch-display.sh

+9a.
+Set it up so that dunst runs under i3 and mako under wayland: systemctl --user daemon-reexec systemctl --user daemon-reload systemctl --user enable --now mako.service systemctl --user enable --now dunst.service

+9b.
+Add the following line to /etc/pam.d/lightdm (to ensure LighDM is launching the session via PAM with systemd support). session optional pam_systemd.so

 10. To show background on login screen:
     a. copy background to /usr/share/backgrounds
     b. edit /etc/lightdm/lightdm-gtk-greeter.conf in greeter section to use background file as background